Image of the Fendahl: Production

 The exterior scenes were shot on the Stargroves estate in Hampshire, which was owned by Mick Jagger.
 The same location had been used during the filming of Pyramids of Mars.
 Filming began on Monday 1 August 1977 and continued until the following Thursday.
 This included two night shoots for the serial on the Tuesday and Wednesday evenings.
 The first night's filming was disrupted when the generator caught fire.
 Another generator had to be ordered from London and arrived at 4 am.
 Filming at the estate had only been agreed on the 26 July – less than a week before filming began, with the instruction (as had been the case with "Pyramids of Mars") that no effects or explosions were to be undertaken given that the property was a Grade II listed building.
 Two days after filming was completed Tom Baker and Louise Jameson attended the world's first ever Doctor Who convention in London.
 Following rehearsals, studio recording for the serial began on Saturday 20 August and was completed on 6 September 1977.
+Jameson regards this as one of her best stories due to it being written by Chris Boucher, who had created Leela.
+It was, however, during the making of this serial that she decided to leave at the end of the series.

 Wanda Ventham, playing Thea, had previously appeared in The Faceless Ones, and would subsequently appear in Time and the Rani, her three appearances each being ten years apart: 1967, 1977 and 1987.
 Ventham had in fact auditioned for the James Bond film Goldfinger, but lost out to Shirley Eaton and therefore was excited to be painted gold in this serial, as would have been the case in Goldfinger.
 She also had to wear a dark wig as the human Thea, as Spenton-Foster thought that her natural blonde hair would lose credibility as a scientist.
 Denis Lill, cast as Fendelman, was the production team's second choice after actor Anthony Bate became unavailable.
-Lill would subsequently appear in The Awakening and was Ventham's husband in the sitcom Only Fools and Horses.
-Scott Fredericks had played Boaz in Day of the Daleks and was later cast by Spenton-Foster in the Blake's 7 episode "Weapon" alongside Graham Simpson who also appears in this story.
+Lill would subsequently appear in the 1984 story The Awakening and was Ventham's husband in the sitcom Only Fools and Horses.
+Scott Fredericks had played Boaz in 1972's Day of the Daleks and was later cast by Spenton-Foster in the Blake's 7 episode "Weapon" alongside Graham Simpson who also appears in this story.
 Derek Martin had appeared a number of times in Doctor Who as an extra, going back to 1965 and subsequently as a stuntman with the HAVOC group, who had taken part in a number of early serials featuring Jon Pertwee as the Doctor.
 This was his first and only work on the series as an actor.
-Louise Jameson regards this as one of her best stories due to it being written by Chris Boucher, who had created Leela.
-It was, however, during the making of this serial that she decided to leave at the end of the series.
+Geoffrey Hinsliff who played Jack would go on to appear in the 1979 story Nightmare of Eden.